eucalyptus/euca-demo/demos/demo-20-cfn-simple/docs/demo-20-run-cfn-simple-awscli.md

 This document describes the manual procedure to run the CloudFormation Simple demo via AWS CLI (AWS Command Line Interface).

-### CloudFormation Simple Demo Key Points

-The following are key points illustrated in this demo:

-* This demo demonstrates use of CloudFormation via a Simple template, and is intended as an introduction to this feature in Eucalyptus.
-* It is possible to view, run and monitor activities and resources created by CloudFormation via the Eucalyptus or AWS Command line tools, or now within the Eucalyptus Console.

-### Prepare CloudFormation Simple Demo
+### Prerequisites

 This variant can be run by any User with the appropriate permissions, as long as AWS CLI has been configured with the appropriate credentials, and the Account was initialized with demo baseline dependencies.
-This example uses the hp-aw2-1 Region, demo Account and demo User.
+See [this section](../../demo-00-initialize/docs) for details.

+You should have a copy of the "euca-demo" GitHub project checked out to the workstation where you will be running any scripts or using a Browser which will access the Eucalyptus Console, so that you can run scripts or upload Templates or other files which may be needed.
+This project should be checked out to the ~/src/eucalyptus/euca-demo directory.

-In examples below, credentials are specified via the --profile=PROFILE option, but to shorten the command line, you can export the AWS_DEFAULT_PROFILE environment variable with the same value instead.
+In examples below, credentials are specified via the --profile PROFILE and --region REGION options.
+You can shorten the command lines by use of the AWS_DEFAULT_PROFILE and AWS_DEFAULT_REGION environment variables set to appropriate values, but for this demo we want to make each command explicit.

-You should unset the AWS_DEFAULT_REGION environment variable, or insure it is set to the correct Region (without any optional USER@ prefix), prior to running the statements below as AWS CLI will use any value found to override the default region of the profile, and it will break if the value contains the USER@ prefix.

 Before running this demo, please run the demo-20-initialize-cfn-simple.sh script, which will confirm that all dependencies exist and perform any demo-specific initialization